Gangs in Australia: Outlaw motorcycle gangs

 One of the major events in Australian motorcycle gang criminal history was what became known as the Milperra Massacre in 1984, where a fight between two gangs, the Comancheros and the Bandidos in Milperra in the South of Sydney, turned into a gun battle that claimed seven lives - six gang members and an uninvolved bystander.
+This was from a split within the Comancheros that was controlled by the Australian Scotsman Jock Ross, the founder of the Comancheros.
+Through opposing views club members split eventually burning their patches and opening up the first Australian chapter of the Bandidos.
 While conflict between various clubs has been ever present, in 2008 the gang conflict escalated, with 13 shootings taking place in Sydney in the space of two weeks.
 Despite the shock caused by the Milperra Massacre, bikie gangs increased in number after 1984 due to the profits offered by selling methamphetamine.

 Gang violence has become high-profile to the point where various state governments have taken steps to change laws to focus on the problem, and police have set up groups to deal with the threat, including the Crime Gang Task Force in South Australia Bikie gangs in South Australia at least, are involved in drugs, murder, extortion and other forms of intimidation and violence.
 Bikie gangs in South Australia have diversified their activities into both legal and illegal commercial business enterprises.
-The South Australian police estimate that 80% of nightclubs and bars in Adelaide use security companies owned by bikie gangs and whose staff are gang members..
+The South Australian police estimate that 80% of nightclubs and bars in Adelaide use security companies owned by bikie gangs and whose staff are gang members.

 In early 1994, representatives of six major gangs, the Hells Angels, the Outlaws, the Bandidos, the Rebels, the Black Uhlans and the Nomads, attended a gang summit in Sydney and informally decided to align under a decree known as the "Australia 2000 Pact".
 The pact insisted that criminal activities in Australia would be controlled by the six core gangs by the year 2000.
 A consolidation began in 1994 as the larger clubs eliminated the smaller clubs, which caused 35 murders between 1994-2000.
 The number of clubs was reduced down from 178 in 1994 to 32 in 2000.
 Bikie violence between the various gangs had begun to escalate again by the late 1990s.
 One major gang which was excluded from the pact, the Comancheros, developed into a considerable presence in the Australian bikie scene in the following decade.